beetlejuice16/python-for-physicists/_build/html/_sources/docs/index.md

 Scipy offers a plethora of analysis tools from data fitting and signal processing to simply having a lot of physics constants ready for import.
 It can also solve differentials and integrals analytically.
 And with some extra latex syntax we can also have a visual representation of the equations being solved.

 In addition to those we will go over how to define your own functions and use python in a way that isn't overwhelming but augments your studies in physics.
+However, **Our main focus** is to get you started on doing stuff in python.
+Which is why the first couple of sections on this page are going to be devoted to simply [quick and dirty](getting-started) tips and tricks to get you going without any prerequisite knowledge.